I'm a 6th generation Barossan living here with my beautiful partner Megan, son Arthur and winery dog Frankie.

 Our wine style is firmly entrenched in the vineyard and is the basis of our motto 'wines built from the dirt up'.
 With many years of experience in vineyard management and consulting we've fine tuned our farming practices allowing us to produce fruit of the highest quality.
-We follow organic principles in our farming creating soils that support healthy grapevines with resilient, flavoursome fruit.
-Our intervention in the vineyard comes with balanced hand pruning, shoot thinning, bunch thinning, mechanical and hand weeding and the use of sulphur and copper to control mildews.
-The fruit is all hand picked and hand sorted with some blocks undergoing multiple picks to achieve the optimum level of maturity.
+We follow organic and regenerative principles to create healthy living soils that have a synergistic relationship with our grapevines allowing them to produce resilient flavoursome fruit.
+Our intervention in the vineyard comes with balanced hand pruning, shoot thinning, bunch thinning and mechanical and hand weed control.
+The fruit is all hand picked and hand sorted with many blocks undergoing multiple picks to achieve the optimum level of maturity.

 Our winemaking is along traditional methods where we endeavour to capture the true characters of the vineyard.
-Our aim is to harvest fruit that is balanced, vibrant and flavoursome requiring little or no additions.
+Our aim is to harvest fruit that is balanced, vibrant and flavour packed requiring little or no additions.
 The fruit is hand sorted into small open fermenters and the whole clusters gently foot stomped.
-The ferments are hand plunged and/or rack and returned daily with no temperature control.
-They typically stay on skins between 18-24 days before being basket pressed into a mix of new and seasoned French oak of various sizes.
-The wines are aged for 8-18 months (depending on the cuvee) on lees where malolactic fermentation runs its natural course.
-The wines are carefully hand racked and are neither fined nor filtered.
-A conservative level of sulphur is added prior to bottling.
+The ferments are hand plunged and/or rack and returned daily and typically stay on skins for 18-24 days before being basket pressed into French oak barrels.
+The wines are aged for 8-20 months (depending on the cuvee) on lees where malolactic fermentation runs its natural course.
+The wines are carefully hand racked and gravity settled prior to bottling.